cyberwarriorx/pseudosaturn/readme.txt

 Todo List
 ---------
-There's a few things I really want to add at some point given the time:
+There's a few things I really wanted to add at some point given the time.
+I'm leaving this here for others to consider taking up:
 -Clean up code and improve build setup.
 -Cheats support like stock Action Replay software -Saves support of some sort like stock action replay.
 Ideally I'd like to hook into the bios's save functions so it can save directly to the cart.